 You will also want to get a few smaller pots to transplant the pups.

 Are Pests Occupying Your Cactus?

-Cacti are generally resistant to pests, but every once in awhile scale insects, mites or some other tiny little critters will set up housekeeping and begin sucking the very life out of your cactus.
+Cacti are generally resistant to pests, but every once in a while a bug infestation of scale insects, spider mites, aphids, mealybugs, or some other tiny little critters will set up housekeeping and begin sucking the very life out of your cactus.

 When this happens, your cactus will begin to turn yellow as a way of showing its stress.

-Once you have dealt with the pests, your plant should regain its proper color.
+Once you have dealt with the pests, your plant should regain its proper green color.